Difficult Bible Quiz about the Bible Persons.

 He was the 13th king of Israel and reigned for 41 years.

-Archeologists believe the most prosperous time of ancient Israel was under his control.
+Archeologists believe the most prosperous time in ancient Israel was under Jeroboam's control.

 -